mwat56/Nele/README.md

 Right at the start I mentioned that I wanted to avoid external dependencies – like databases for example.
 Well, that's not exactly true (or even possible), because there is _one_ "database" that's always already there, regardless of the operating system: the _filesystem_.
 The trick is to figure out how to best use it for our own purposes.
-The solution I came up with here is to use sort of a _timestamp_ as ID and filename for the arcticles, and use part of that very timestamp as ID and name for the directory names as well.
+The solution I came up with here is to use sort of a _timestamp_ as ID and filename for the articles, and use part of that very timestamp as ID and name for the directory names as well.

 Both directory- and file-names are automatically handled by the system.
 Each directory can hold up to 52 days worth of articles.